top of page

-Amateur instrumentalists are often assumed not to be “serious” about their music studies or endeavors; they are often assumed to be dilettantes, as pianist/teacher Seymour Bernstein says in his book Monsters and Angels.
-Bernstein says that "...amateur musicians protect the sacred art of music even more than most professionals do (while)...many professionals musicians, caught up in the vicissitudes of careers, have all but forgotten their initial love of music."
+But Bernstein also says that "...amateur musicians protect the sacred art of music even more than most professionals do (while)...many professionals musicians, caught up in the vicissitudes of careers, have all but forgotten their initial love of music."

 Referring to Websters’ online dictionary for the word “serious,” the initial definitions seem appropriate to apply to both professional and amateur pianists: “Serious“ –1: thoughtful or subdued in appearance or manner, as a sober, quiet woman.
 2.a. requiring much thought or work; as serious study, or b. of or relating to a matter of importance;, as a serious plan.
 3.a. not joking or trifling, being in earnest, as a serious question, or b. pious, or c. deeply interested, devoted, as a serious musician.
-However, I suggest that in common parlance and understanding of the word, most people think that amateur musicians are not serious at all and assign them lower status or importance.
+However, I suggest that in common parlance and understanding of the word, most people are like Neuhaus, think that amateur musicians are not serious at all, and assign them lower status or importance.
 "Serious/not serious" smacks of the “one up/one down“, black/white, good/bad, either/or paradigm against which I often rail.
 It's a way of thinking that is characteristic of patriarchy, our dismal world heritage and institutional history.
 It’s a common male mindset that loves hierarchy and competition (cock fights?), but one not so common among women.
 Calling someone serious or not serious also smacks of labeling that I also eschew (see below poem).

 Why not just be FACTUAL?
 That is, just describe a student or a teacher's majority student cohort based on facts such as: "young, middle-aged, senior, adult," "conservatory-bound," "interested in taking graded exams," "dedicated to six or more hours of practice a day," and the like?
 (But please don't use the word "elderly" as that invariably imputes disability and decline!)
 Credible academic research by now exists about the particular ways that women gather wisdom, develop values, and pursue actual and preferred ways of being, that is, by focusing on a win/win or community-oriented paradigm or context for their relationships and actions.
 On my part I've often blogged that a mutually-respectful and positive relationship with my piano teacher is as or more important to me than productivity, and in personal friendships I feel the same.
 Juilliard professor and psychologist-violinist Noa Kageyama recently posted a video interview with musician and professor George Wadell.
 Wadell is a performance science researcher at the Centre for Performance Science, and Area Leader and faculty member at the renown Royal College of Music in London.
 The topic was the value and the dark side of competition common in music school and conservatory training, as well as in orchestral auditions.
 I concur with Wadell about one situation where competition makes sense, and that is where a limited number of positions are available to be appointed to an orchestra.
 The audition is in the nature of a job application much as a mechanic might be asked to perform a mechanical task during application for a mechanical job.